kwikteam/phy-doc/docs/index.md

 - [PowerShell](http://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).
 - [Microsoft Visual C++ 2010 Redistributable](https://www.microsoft.com/en-gb/download/details.aspx?id=14632)

 Open up "PowerShell" (you should be able to find this in your list of applications - if not, download it from the link above).
-Then copy-paste the following:
+Then copy-paste the following (in Powershell, you can paste with a right-click in the terminal):

 ```
 iex ((new-object net.webclient).DownloadString('http://phy.cortexlab.net/install/latest.ps1'))